-Your suitcase is packed, you’ve purchased sunscreen, and you’ve arranged for a neighbor to feed your pets and water your plants.
+Your suitcase is packed, you’ve lined up a rental car, and you’ve arranged for a neighbor to feed your pets and water your plants.
 But while preparing for your long-awaited vacation, did you remember to take the precautions necessary to keep your home safe while you’re away?
-Here are seven ways to ensure that your abode stays disaster and robbery-free while you’re soaking up the summer sun.
+Here are seven ways to ensure that your abode stays disaster- and robbery-free while you’re gone.

 To avoid becoming another crime statistic, take steps to make sure it looks like someone’s still at home.
 Set timers on lights, radios, and televisions so they’ll automatically turn on at varied times during the morning and evening.
 Make sure your grass is freshly cut.
 Have someone park their car in your empty driveway.
 Position window blinds and curtains like normal—just make sure they aren’t exposing expensive home furnishings or appliances.
 And while you’re at it, ask a neighbor to collect your mail for you, and arrange to stop your newspaper delivery.

 … But Don’t Forget To Lock Up.

 It’s a no-brainer to lock all your doors before going on vacation, but don’t neglect to secure other openings, like pet doors or mail slots, to prevent burglars from reaching in with a tool and unlocking the door.
 And if you have an automatic garage door, consider disconnecting the electronic opener and placing a padlock on the garage-door track instead.